Saving tips for student life

 Many students depend on BAföG benefits, a student loan, or their parents’ payments, month after month.
 This group of students is mostly chronically broke and always looking for ways to save money.
 In principle, saving money is a commendable approach.
 However, it can be seen very often that students save at the wrong ends and eventually end up harming themselves.

 Saving Tip 1: Never renounce the necessary things

 Do you eat noodles with tomato sauce every day and save € 100 a month?
 Great.
 You will eventually pay this money saved to doctors and health insurances, as the consequences of your malnutrition must be treated.
 There is hardly a more unwise way than to save on nutrition.
 A healthy and balanced diet is necessary and those who save here ruin their health in the long run.
 Surprisingly, many students find it amusing to eat inferiorly to save money.
-You are literally saying that you only consume bad food, but you should immediately stop such behaviors.
+You are literally saying that you only consume bad food, but you should immediately stop such behaviors or buy essays online for college .
 Your performance will be lost, you will feel tired and generally unwell, and in the long run, your health will also be damaged.

 One point that can be argued about is the car.
 If you do not want to give up one, you should use it as sparingly as possible, in order not to have to constantly refuel.